-- the association becomes a body corporate with perpetual succession (it may exist forever in its own right, even as the members of the association change);
+- the association becomes a body corporate with perpetual succession (it may exist forever, even as its membership changes);

-- the name of the association is the name stated on the certificate of incorporation and must end with the word 'Incorporated' or 'Inc';
+- the name of the association is protected and will end with the word 'Incorporated' or 'Inc.';

 - the association may sue or be sued in its own corporate name.